juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Sell half at the day's high as it may form a double top
 	* Add after it breaks out of the day's high
 			* Use high of morning spike as risk
-	* Take profit into strength, or any sigh of resistance
+			* Take profit into strength, or any sigh of resistance, or if it breaks 1/2 it's spike
 			* Use half of the size of the breakout as stop loss

 * Sell before 2:30 because people who are holding onto the stock on the day will be selling.